-Code Next is a free, computer science education program that meets Black and Latinx high school students in their own communities and provides the skills and inspiration they need for long and rewarding careers in computer science-related fields.
+Code Next is a free, computer science education program that meets Black and Hispanic/Latino high school students in their own communities and provides the skills and inspiration they need for long and rewarding careers in computer science-related fields.
 Learn computer science, plug in with a mentor, and work on impactful projects.

 Clubs run quarterly and last approximately 9 weeks.

 TechShopz are free, hands-on technology workshops for middle school girls.
 There are 50 topics to choose including coding, movie editing, jewelry design, digital marketing, cybersecurity, and more!

 View calendar for workshop dates.

 AI4All summer programs include hands-on learning, mentorship by top AI practitioners, and supportive peer networks at top universities.
 No coding experience is necessary.
 For high school students from groups historically excluded from AI.